 This is where I found a rare problem with the software.
 I tried to import multiple years’ worth of QuickBooks data into the online app but never got the import to work correctly.
 In my case, it always timed out and failed.

 Fortunately, it wasn’t that big of a deal for me, but I suspect that this could be an issue for others.
 Be sure to test the importing function before making a long-term commitment to their software if this is a deal breaker for you.
 Worst case, you may want to switch to the online edition after your fiscal year.

 QuickBooks Online Banking

 QuickBooks supports around 18,000 different financial institutions.
-Since this is the same systems used by Intuit’s other brands (Mint.com and Quicken), it’s no surprise it works very well.
+Since it uses is the same systems Intuit used for building other brands other brands (Mint.com and Quicken), it’s no surprise that online banking works very well.

 Multi-user support is available in the Essentials and Plus versions of QuickBooks.
-Their service supports up to 5 users, which should be enough for most small businesses.
-It’s very easy to grant access.
-E.g. for your accountant to see your books.
+Service supports up to five users, which should be enough for most small businesses.
+It’s very easy to grant access — e.g., for your accountant to see your books.